 British Columbia bills its Chilcotin region as the last frontier.
 It could be better described as Montana 1910.
-Located in south central BC it is 32M acres and has 950 residents, which is one every 52 square miles.
+Located in south central BC, it is 32M acres and has 950 residents, which is one person every 52 square miles.
 This sparse population has preserved the region in its pristine natural state.
 The best of the Chilcotin is the Chilko Valley which is located 150 air miles directly north of Vancouver.
 It is formed by Chilko Lake and the out flowing Chilko River and is one of the most beautiful areas of Canada.
-It is also home of the Chilko Experience.
-Getting to Lake Chilko is as easy as taking a one-hour flight from Vancouver or other transportation options below.
+It is also home of The Chilko Experience.

 Option One.
 Take a one-hour charter flight directly to Chilko.